Wekiva Parkway Project Development

 The design of CFX’s last sections was finished in 2015, followed by right of way acquisition and permitting.
 CFX and FDOT are building the parkway in sections, with the entire 25-mile toll road expected to be open to traffic by the end of 2021.

-In addition to completing Central Florida’s beltway, the Wekiva Parkway (SR 429) will provide travel alternatives.
-The parkway also will relieve SR 46, US 441 and other area roads of traffic congestion resulting from intensifying growth and travel between Orange, Lake and Seminole Counties.
-It is also expected to improve safety and reduce vehicle crash fatalities, particularly on SR 46.
+In addition to completing Central Florida’s beltway, the Wekiva Parkway (State Road 429) will provide travel alternatives.
+The parkway also will relieve State Road 46, US 441 and other area roads of traffic congestion resulting from intensifying growth and travel between Orange, Lake and Seminole Counties.
+It is also expected to improve safety and reduce vehicle crash fatalities, particularly on State Road 46.

 A key goal for the parkway is to develop a transportation facility that minimizes impacts to Wekiva River Basin resources.
 This facility seeks specifically to improve wildlife habitat connectivity between conservation lands and reduce vehicle-wildlife conflicts.
 Environmentalists have hailed the Wekiva Parkway as a shining example for transportation planning through environmentally sensitive areas.